Yuan Zhen (Jin dynasty)

-Yuan Zhen (died 370), courtesy name Yanren, was a Chinese military general of the Jin dynasty (266–420).
-He had a long career serving the Jin dynasty but he was mostly known for his rebellion in 370.
+Yuan Zhen (died 10 April 370), courtesy name Yanren, was a Chinese military general of the Eastern Jin dynasty.
+He had a long career serving the Jin dynasty but he was mostly known for his rebellion in November or December 369.
 After failing to build a canal to secure the Jin forces' supply route during Huan Wen's campaign against Former Yan, Huan Wen was quick to blame Yuan Zhen after he returned defeated.
-In response, Yuan Zhen revolted in Shouchun in 369 but would die not long after.
+In response, Yuan Zhen revolted in Shouchun in late 369 but would die not long after.
 His son Yuan Qin continued the rebellion, but he was defeated and executed in 371.